4 Army jawans killed in firing at military station in Punjab's Bathinda | Law-Order

 Army sources said a court of inquiry (CoI) will investigate the entire incident in addition to the ongoing probe by the state police with support from the force.

-It is suspected that an INSAS rifle, which was reported missing along with 28 rounds two days ago, was used in the firing incident.
-The Army said on Wednesday the INSAS rifle has been found.
+It is suspected that an INSAS rifle, which was reported missing along with 28 rounds earlier this week, was used in the firing incident.
+The Army said on Wednesday a search team has located the INSAS rifle along with the magazine.

 A jawan saw two unidentified men in white kurta-pyjama, their faces and heads covered, coming out of the barracks after the firing.
 One of them was carrying an INSAS rifle and the other an axe, the jawan said, according to the police FIR.